Interacting with Americans and Canadians

 In school and on the playground, children are pushed

-Sometimes you'll notice cruelty, as when an Appalachian
+Sometimes you will notice cruelty, as when an Appalachian

 child from eastern Tennessee is made fun of for her English usage